 Of course, not but let’s see the bigger picture here.
 Automation does have some pretty legit reasons to come up, which might help you change your perspective about this whole concept.

 What is Automation? – Automation is the process in which machines run the processes with minimal to zero human resources.
 This kind of bookish definition seems all sunshine and butterflies, but it’s bigger than that.
-And luckily, we are here to discuss all of the advantages and disadvantages of Automation.
+And luckily, we are here to describe the advantages and disadvantages of Automation in the workplace in India.

 1. Quality work environment